itzmeshaik/itzmeshaik/README.md

 <br>
 I use neovim for my own projects in my own free time but I use VS code when following tutorials.
 <br>
-I used to use arch linux and know basic commands and how the system works.
+I know how to use arch linux, know basic commands, and how the system works.
 <br>
-Bash, idk it just looked cool...
+Bash, idk the icon just looked cool...
 <br>
 I use linux.
-I've used many many distros.
+I've used countless distros.

 # Achivements
  - I've modded a chromebook to run linux and windows.